cknips/b3form/README.md

 You can also pass a virtual field to the helper which is used as label and rendered above the checkboxes.
-The virtual field is translated like a real field of the object and is used *only* for translation purposes:
+The virtual field is translated like a real field of the object and is used for translation purposes.
+To render the errors for the field it must be defined as accessible attribute in the model however.

 ```haml
 = f.stacked_checkboxes :task_done_states do